deniskyashif/regexjs/README.md

 ## regexjs

 A simple regular expression engine implemented in JavaScript.
 It supports concatenation, union (|) and closure (*) operations as well as grouping.
-It follows Thompson's algorithm for constructing an NFA from a given regular expression.
+It follows Ken Thompson's algorithm for constructing an NFA from a regular expression.

-Check out this [blog post](deniskyashif.com) to learn about the implementation details.
+Check out my [blog post](https://deniskyashif.com/2019/02/17/implementing-a-regular-expression-engine/) for the complete implementation details.

 ### Example
 ```javascript